alirios/RogueCaves/readme.md

 -----
 * Added 'delay' flag to tasks so ALife will rest between iterations
 * PygCurse now checks to see if the tile being drawn was drawn in a previous frame
+* Items are now automatically put into storage by levelgen

 Previous Version: 05.15.2012A
 ----------------------------